elRaulito/Iotraffic-hackaton/IoTraffic/README.md

 ![dashboard](https://github.com/elRaulito/Iotraffic-hackaton/blob/main/IoTraffic/IoTraffic-dash/dash.JPG?raw=true)

+It is possible to change the timing of the traffic light with te touch bar shown.
 Before pressing Activate traffic light let's configure all the parameters (**parameters are stored in Not volatile storage of ESP32 therefore you need to set everything only the first time**), like the wifi